CCSteenen/CCSteenen/README.md

-- 👋 Hey there, I’m @CCSteenen
-- 👀 I’m a data professional balancing two worlds: hospital data integrity by day, freelance BI and analytics by night.
-      My background in Innovation Sciences shapes how I tackle complex problems—mixing compliance-driven rigor with fast-paced, creative solutions.
-      I’m well-versed in R, SQL, Power BI, Python, unit testing in Django, and a range of emerging data tools.
-      No repos here yet, but stay tuned.
-I’ll be sharing projects that combine healthcare-grade standards with flexible, cutting-edge insights.
-In the meantime, feel free to reach out—I’m always happy to discuss new ideas or collaborate on data-driven challenges.
-- 🌱 I’m currently learning advanced data wrangling for healthcare analytics, with a focus on integrating secure BI solutions into fast-paced environments.
-- 💞️ I’m looking to collaborate on compliance-focused data projects, building robust pipelines and insightful dashboards that drive real-world impact.
-- 📫 How to reach me ... steenen@gmail.com
+### About Me

+I work at the intersection of **data integrity and analytics**,
+ensuring compliance-driven data management in a hospital setting
+while delivering scalable BI solutions as a freelancer.

+With a background in **Innovation Sciences**, I combine structured methodologies
+with flexible, insight-driven problem-solving.

+My expertise includes **Power BI, SQL, Python, and R**,
+with experience in **developing and testing data pipelines within Django frameworks**.

+I focus on **automated reporting, secure BI integration, and infrastructure optimization**
+in high-compliance environments.

+Projects will be shared here soon, showcasing solutions that merge
+**healthcare-grade standards with advanced analytics**.

+---

+### Current Focus

+Currently expanding my expertise in **secure BI solutions for healthcare analytics**,
+particularly in **scalable infrastructure, automated reporting,
+and compliance-driven data workflows**.

+---

+### Open to Collaboration

+I am interested in working on **compliance-focused data solutions**,
+from **efficient ETL pipelines** to **insightful dashboards**
+that drive decision-making.

+---

+### Contact

+Feel free to reach out at **steenen@gmail.com**
+to discuss projects, exchange ideas,
+or collaborate on data-driven challenges.